How to Install Fail2ban with Firewalld on Fedora Linux

 sudo nano /etc/fail2ban/action.d/mycustomaction.conf

-Add your action definition to the file:
+Afterward, add your action definition to this file:

 [Definition]